microsoft/jacdac-ts/README.md

-# JACDAC TypeScript
+# Jacdac TypeScript

-This repository contains a TypeScript/JavaScript client library for the [JACDAC](https://microsoft.github.io/jacdac) protocol, as well as the source of https://aka.ms/jacdac under `/docs`.
+This repository contains a TypeScript/JavaScript client library for the [Jacdac](https://microsoft.github.io/jacdac) protocol, as well as the source of https://aka.ms/jacdac under `/docs`.

 * [User Documentation](https://aka.ms/jacdac/)